zfoo-project/zfoo/protocol/README.md

 - Environment requirement **JDK 17+**, support **OpenJDK**, **Oracle JDK** and **native GraalVM**

-- Protocol is an independent project, does not depend on other projects, can be directly opened, locally installed to its own local maven repository, can be used alone

 ```
 // The zfoo protocol is registered and can only be initialized once
 ProtocolManager.initProtocol(Set.of(ComplexObject.class, ObjectA.class, ObjectB.class));